auto-qa-hub/saucedemo_playwright/TEST_PLAN.md

 ## 1.1 Objective

-The purpose of this test plan is to define the scope, approach, resources, and schedule for the automation of the SauceDemo web application using Playwright with TypeScript.
-The objective is to ensure functional correctness, performance efficiency, and reliability of critical workflows through automated tests.
+This test plan defines the scope, approach, resources, and schedule for automating the SauceDemo web application using Playwright with TypeScript.
+The objective is to ensure the functional correctness, performance efficiency, and reliability of critical workflows through automated tests.

 ## 1.2 Scope